-Logan University had dedicated space to support the needs of nursing parents while on campus.
-Located on the lower level of the administration building near the cafeteria, the family room serves as a lactation space for members of the Logan community needing a clean, and private space to pump and temporarily store milk.
-To gain access to the family room, visit the Office of Student Affairs to check out a family room key.
-Access is valid for the trimester in which you checked out the key; you may renew for additional trimesters as necessary.
-Students are to return the family room key at the end of each trimester to avoid being charged for lock replacement
+Logan University has dedicated space to support the needs of nursing parents while on campus.
+Located on the lower level of the administration building near the cafeteria, the family room serves as a lactation space for members of the Logan community needing a clean, private space to pump and temporarily store milk.
+To gain access to the family room, visit the Office of Student Affairs to receive a code to the family room.
+Access is only valid for the trimester in which you received the code; you may renew for additional trimesters as necessary.